 All children need a named water bottle to keep in the classroom.

 Teachers continue to focus on establishing pupils’ accurate and speedy word reading skills.
-Phonics lessons continue on a daily basis for all pupils in the first two terms.
+Phonics lessons continue on a daily basis for all pupils in the first two terms, our phonics scheme is Letters and Sounds.
 Pupils read, listen to and discuss a wide range of stories, poems, plays and information books.
 Guided reading is taught daily and shared reading is incorporated into English lessons.
 The focus is on increasing the pupils’ vocabulary and comprehension skills.

 Reading books will be changed by the children themselves on a regular basis, they will read in a guided reading group with the class teacher once a week.
 They will also read with the Teaching Assistants too.